Palantir enables immigration agents to look up information from the CIA

 To sum up: grow up.

 Do you not read your own comments?
-Disappointing.
+Disappointing that you would display your condescending attitude towards people who don't view the world the same as you.

 Sure you can.
 Click the anchor link to the individual comment.